-Biogas methane requires appropriate filtration to minimize the corrosively effects of sulfide on the general infrastructure.
-In this work, a lab scale bioreactor inoculated with photosynthetic green sulfuroxidizing bacteria was evaluated to its potential to remove headspace sulfide.
-Anaerobic green sulfuroxidizing bacteria were isolated from a local swine waste pit and induced to grow over time on a sulfide-rich culturing media.
+ABSTRACT: The use of renewable biomass-derived biogas methane as source of energy continues receiving special attention worldwide.
+Prior to its utilization, however, the biogas requires appropriate filtration to minimize the corrosive effects of sulfide on the overall infrastructure.
+In this work, a lab scale bioreactor inoculated with photosynthetic green sulfur-oxidizing bacteria was evaluated to its potential to remove sulfide.
+Anaerobic green sulfur-oxidizing bacteria were isolated from a local swine waste pit and induced to grow on a sulfide-rich culturing media.
 1-L glass batch reactors were used to mimic the removal of hydrogen sulfide from biogas stream.
 A negative control inoculated with non-sulfur oxidizing bacteria consortium was used to discern abiotic losses.
 Removal efficiencies of 100 to 95% were obtained for sulfide concentrations ranging from 610 to 1,200 ppmV, respectively.
 Interestingly, the prompt sulfide removal rate observed (i.e. < 5 minutes) encouraged further expectations of engineered biofiltering systems to remove sulfide from biogas stream at field scale.
+Although beyond the scope of this work, the surplus of bacteria biomass produced during the biofiltration process encompasses a source of non-corrosive elementary sulfur that certainly holds promising uses as a valuable fertilizer.